coinranking/exchanges/README.md

 # Exchanges 📉📈

-A Javascript library for getting up to date cryptocurrency exchange tickers.
+A JavaScript library for getting up to date cryptocurrency exchange tickers.

 ![](exchange.webp)